- Computers & Software

 From the time I was about 15, I was always interested in photography.
-I was also sentimental.
+I was also a sentimental person.
 I collected all the old albums of my parents and started my own collection.
 As you can imagined, I have quite a collection of school photos, family gatherings, birthdays, Christmas holiday, vacations and weddings...
 They include some old black and white photos, some smaller sized 3x5 and mostly 4x6 color prints.
 They sure bring back memories.

 This year, after my retirement, I was inspired to digitize my collection.
-For the last 12 years or so, I have been volunteering my time at the County Archives where I helped digitize some 14,000 old photographs.
+For the last 12 years or so, I have been volunteering my time at the Westchester County Archives where I helped digitize some 14,000 old photographs.
 Therefore, I have a lot of experience doing this.
 This was accomplished using a flatbed professional scanner.
-It is high resolution and quality but it is also labor intensive.
+It is high resolution and high quality but it is also labor intensive.
 It averages about 5 minutes per scan from start to finish.

 For my home collection, I decided to try somthing more efficient though perhaps lower quality and resolution.
 It is a worthwhile tradeoff.
 Modern technology has made this possible.
 Instead of thousands of dollars in equipment, I was able to do this on the cheap using my iPhone.

 - iPhone 5